platformio/platformio-docs/projectconf/section_platformio.rst

 Also, :ref:`piodebug` checks this option when looking for debug environment.

-This option can also be configured by global environment variable :envvar:`PLATFORMIO_DEFAULT_ENVS`.
+This option can also be configured by the global environment variable :envvar:`PLATFORMIO_DEFAULT_ENVS`.

 Example: